-For Individuals eligible for the OIB program a written, signed Individualized Plan of Service (IPS) will be developed within forty-five (45) business days of application.
+For Individuals eligible for the OIB program, a written, signed Individualized Written Independent Living Plan (IWILP) will be developed within forty-five (45) business days of eligibility determination.
 Services provided will be developed jointly by the designated staff person and the participant.
-Services provided must be included on the IPS and be pre-authorized.
+Services provided must be included on the IWILP and be pre-authorized.